bluella/stbt/README.rst

     * Improve test coverage

-    * more API for data download
+    * More API for data download

-    * Technical indicators support
+    * More technical indicators

     * Portfolio optimization tools